 Partner, Humanitarian Outcomes

 Head of Inter-Agency Coordination Service, Division of External Relations, UNHCR

 Understanding the Humanitarian Ecosystem

-The event will address some aspects of segments 2.2 and 3.2 of the certification assessment outline.
+The event addresses some aspects of segments 2.2 and 3.2 of the certification assessment outline.

 Learning stream on humanitarian coordination

-As part of the learning stream on humanitarian coordination, this event will be the sixth session of six live interactive online learning events that ICVA and PHAP will organize in the coming months with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian coordination mechanisms at global, regional, and country levels.
+As part of the learning stream on humanitarian coordination, this event was the sixth and last session of six live interactive online learning events that ICVA and PHAP have organized with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian coordination mechanisms at global, regional, and country levels.

 Geneva Humanitarian Connector